marinados/mixfit/README.md

 ## Assumptions
 - a valid call to the daily activity or food intake endpoints does not have to contain all of the nutrients' params, it can only have one value (e.g. only iron or vitamin c).
 - we don't limit the number of activities or food intakes per day, currently users can record as many as they wish.
+- we don't restrict the number of personal recipes that can be requested either, currently users can generate a new one at any moment.
+- they can, however, not see their today's recipe if they have no values corresponding to today's meals or activities.
+- a new recipe is not generated if the last values are identical to the new one.
-- if the user's nutrients' levels are already above the threshold, we recommend a 0 intake in the recipe.
+- if the user's nutrients' levels are already above the threshold, we recommend a 0 intake in the recipe and even with negative current values we don't exceed the 10 unit dosage.

 ## Code structure